pmahnke/mahnke-cocktails/recipe/hugo_spritz.md

 - Method: Build in the Glass
 - Pour: Add all ingredients directly to the glass
 - Glassware:
+  - Wine glass
+  - On the rocks
-- Garnish: Mint sprig and lime wheel Special
+- Garnish: Mint sprig and lime wheel
-- Prep: Add the mint and elderflower liqueur to the glass and muddle.
+- Special Prep: Add the mint and elderflower liqueur to the glass and muddle.
 Allow to sit for a minute before adding the prosecco and soda water.